neburtron/wears-the-crown/README.md

 ### Requirements

-- Access to LLM via OpenAI API (LM Studio let's you host a pseudo OpenAI server locally if you don't have money)
+- Access to LLM via OpenAI API (LM Studio let's you host a pseudo OpenAI server locally if you don't have money, Huggingface is not yet implemented properly)
 - Basic knowledge of Python and command-line operations.

 ### Installation Instructions